 Salt and acid play a crucial role in balancing the flavors of chicken gravy.

-Together, salt and acid act as flavor enhancers, helping to neutralize bitterness and create a well-rounded, satisfying gravy.
-By carefully balancing these elements, cooks can ensure their chicken gravy achieves the perfect harmony of savory, sweet, and acidic notes.
+Together, salt and acid act as powerful flavor enhancers, helping to neutralize bitterness and create a well-rounded, satisfying gravy.
+To effectively reduce bitterness in chicken gravy, carefully balance these elements to achieve the perfect harmony of savory, sweet, and acidic notes.
+This ensures a rich, flavorful sauce that enhances any dish without unwanted bitterness.

 How to Identify Bitterness in Gravy